acharyadarshan/acharyadarshan.github.io/README.md

 {%- for post in collections.blog %}   → Loop (the - trims whitespace)
 ```

-**You only need Nunjucks for dynamic pages** (like the blog listing).
-For pages where you're just writing content (misc, paper summaries, topic summaries), it's plain HTML inside the frontmatter wrapper.
+**You only need Nunjucks for dynamic pages** (like the blog/paper/topic listing pages).
+For individual content files (blog posts, papers, topics, misc), it's plain HTML/Markdown inside the frontmatter wrapper.

 ---